 If you have ever wanted to make scented slime but didn’t want to buy the more expensive scented oils, there’s another option.
-It’s pretty sweet too but NOT edible.
+It’s pretty sweet too but NOT edible!
 This fruit scented slime recipe uses a small scoop of fruit gelatin powder instead.
-You can still go ahead and make a batch of the jiggly stuff too (it’s actually cool science as well)!
-Our homemade slime recipes come in such a variety now, and this one is perfect for summer slime fun!
+Our homemade slime recipes come in such a variety now, and this one is perfect for summer fun!

 I LOVE the smell of citrus fruits, and I wanted to bring that to my basic saline solution slime recipe!
 Often times, scented slime uses special fragrance oils that cost a bit more.

-However, this fruit scented slime recipe uses our favorite jello relating powder packets.
-Plus, you only need a little bit so there’s no reason why you can’t make your favorite jiggly treat afterwards or save it for the next batch of slime.
+However, this fruit scented slime recipe uses our favorite jello powder packets.
+Plus, you only need a little bit so there’s no reason why you can’t make your favorite jiggly treat afterward or save it for the next batch of slime.

 Watch the video!
 Read the recipe and the science below!